japabms/bms-dotenv/README.md

 # C .env parser

+- It will not put the .env variables to the actual system environment, just read the file, store the values in memory and you can retrieve it with the `bms_dotenv_get()`.
 - Will find a .env file and will load the values from it.
 The values must me KEY=VALUE, without any space.
 And it will not remove quotes from VALUES.
 - Support comment with #.
 - It will probably only work in Unix systems.